Cards' Pujols hits 700th home run, 4th player to reach mark

 But with two long shots on this evening, he made his mark.

+“At first, I was upset ... and then when the crowd reacted and seen all the smiles, it was a very special moment for MLB,” Bickford said.
+"Albert Pujols is one of the most amazing people I’ve ever met.”

-He jogged around the bases smiling all the way.
-After crossing the plate and pointing his fingers skyward, Pujols went over to greet fellow Dominican and former Dodgers star Adrian Beltre.
+Pujols jogged around the bases smiling all the way.
+After crossing the plate and pointing his fingers skyward, Pujols went over to greet fellow Dominican Republic and former Dodgers star Adrian Beltre.
 They high-fived through the protective netting.

 Then he was off to the Cardinals dugout, getting hugs and congratulations every step of the way.